In this article

 Personnel expenses

 Personnel expenses are any costs related to how your organization compensates its employees and staff.
-Examples can include:
+Examples of these types of expenses include:

 • Salaries